-"N" Neutral
+"N" NEUTRAL

-Shift to Neutral when vehicle is standing for prolonged periods with engine running.
-Engine may be started in this range.
+Shift to NEUTRAL when the vehicle is standing for prolonged periods with the engine running.
+The engine may be started in this range.
 Set the parking brake if you must leave the vehicle.

-NOTE: Towing the vehicle (except as specified under Towing A Disabled Vehicle), coasting, or otherwise driving the vehicle while in N (Neutral) can cause severe transmission damage
+NOTE: Towing the vehicle (except as specified under Towing A Disabled Vehicle), coasting, or otherwise driving the vehicle while in NEUTRAL can cause severe transmission damage

-"D" Drive
+"D" DRIVE